Billmike/MR-Graph/README.md

 * Registered users can upvote on recipes
 * Registered users can downvote on recipes
 * Registered users can search for recipes by Recipe name
+* Users can get a paginated set of recipes

 ## Technology Stack used